mozzarellaV8/agora-marketplace/poisson-weekly.md

 rownames(w14) <- NULL
 ```

-I repeated this process for 2015 data, and then bound `w14` and `w15` together:
+I repeated this process for 2015 data, bound `w14` and `w15` together, and cleaned up the temp names from the loop for readability:

 ``` {R}
 weekly <- rbind(w14, w15)